-• The measure is not currently publicly reported.
+4a.
+Use: Pass-17; No Pass-0; 4b.
+Usability: H-0; M-11; L-1; I-6 Rationale:

+- The measure is not currently publicly reported because stewardship of this measure transitioned to the American College of Cardiology (ACC) in 2014, and ACC had limited control over the public use of the measure until then.
+However, ACC has made a substantial effort to ensure this measure will be publicly reported as well as used in an accountability program.
 The Committee noted that the Use criterion states that performance results should be used in at least one accountability application within three years of initial endorsement and publicly reported within six years of initial endorsement.

-While the measure does not meet this requirement, the Committee determined that the developer was putting their best effort forward to achieve this goal and passed the measure on use.

-The Committee expressed concern that it was not possible to determine if progress toward achieving the goal of high quality, efficient healthcare for individuals or populations is occurring.
-Additionally, the developer has experienced several implementation challenges and there is a risk of harm to the patient if this measure is publicly reported.
+While the measure does not meet this requirement, the Committee determined that the developer was putting their best effort forward to achieve this goal and passed the measure on use. - The Committee expressed concern that it was not possible to determine if progress toward achieving the goal of high quality, efficient healthcare for individuals or populations is occurring.
+Additionally, the developer has experienced several implementation challenges and there is a potential risk of harm to the patient if this measure is publicly reported as studies have found that patients with acute MI were less likely to receive PCI in public reporting states than in non-public reporting states.
 However, the Committee agreed that the measured was usable despite these issues.

-- 0229 : Hospital 30-day, all-cause, risk-standardized mortality rate (RSMR) following heart failure (HF) hospitalization for patients 18 and older - 0230 : Hospital 30-day, all-cause, risk-standardized mortality rate (RSMR) following acute myocardial infarction (AMI) hospitalization for patients 18 and older - 0535 : 30-day all-cause risk-standardized mortality rate following percutaneous coronary intervention (PCI) for patients without ST segment elevation myocardial infarction (STEMI) and without cardiogenic shock
+- 0229: Hospital 30-day, All-Cause, Risk-Standardized Mortality Rate (RSMR) Following Heart Failure (HF) Hospitalization for Patients 18 and Older - 0230: Hospital 30-day, All-Cause, Risk-Standardized Mortality Rate (RSMR) Following Acute Myocardial Infarction (AMI) Hospitalization for Patients 18 and Older - 0535: 30-day All-Cause Risk-Standardized Mortality Rate Following Percutaneous Coronary Intervention (PCI) for Patients Without ST Segment Elevation Myocardial Infarction (STEMI) and Without Cardiogenic Shock